csphere/GithubApiWrapper-Python/README.md

 *Github API Wrapper - Python*
 =================================================
 -------------------------------------------------
-A minimal PHP wrapper created for making interaction with the Github API(v3) easy and predictable.
+A minimal Python wrapper created for making interaction with the Github API(v3) easy and predictable.

 http://developer.github.com/v3/